bairblog/bairblog.github.io/_posts/2018-05-17-delayed-impact.md

 For more details, please check out [the full version of our paper][1], which will also appear at the 35th International Conference on Machine learning in Stockholm, Sweden.
-Our work is only a start in exploring how outcome models can mitigate undesirable society impacts of machine learning algorithms.
-We believe there is much more work to be done in order to ensure the long-term fairness of machine learning, as algorithms affect the lives of more people.
+Our work is only a start in exploring how outcome models can mitigate undesirable societal impacts of machine learning algorithms.
+We believe there is much more work to be done in order to ensure the long-term fairness of machine learning, as algorithms impact the lives of more people.

 *Acknowledgements*.
 The authors would like to thank Martin Wattenberg and